0x70b1a5/lugso/092_relative-clauses.md

 _the house **that** had ten mice in each room_: "had ten mice..." modifies _house_.

 In Lugso, the relative-clause-introducer is another verb suffix.
-It succeeds any other suffixes on the verb, for example, future tense:
+It follows any other suffixes on the verb, for example, future tense:

 **hpiS yogso vuntkuor kur...**